pbodsk/git-bash-files/README.md

 ### Installation

+Copy

+- `.bash_profile`
+- `.git-completion.bash`
+- `.git-prompt.sh`

-Copy `.bash_profile`, `.git-completion.bash` and `.git-prompt.sh` to the root of your home dir (make sure that you don't have a `.bash_profile` already, if you do then copy the content of this `.bash_profile` to the bottom of your existing `.bash_profile`).
+to the root of your home dir (make sure that you don't have a `.bash_profile` already, if you do then copy the content of this `.bash_profile` to the bottom of your existing `.bash_profile`).

-Restart your terminal or type `source ~/.bash_profile` in your terminal if the thought of restarting seems to crazy.
+Restart your terminal or type `source ~/.bash_profile` in your terminal if the thought of restarting seems like madness to you.

 ## utils